kkrypt0nn/OverScry/docs/src/settings_yml_file/structure/addr.md

 # `Addr`

-An example addr looks like
+An addr is used to provide address information for a building, facility or any other object that has an address.
+Example:

 ```yml
 addr: